Hybrid Active-Passive IRS Assisted Energy-Efficient Wireless Communication: Simulation results

 \section{Simulation results}

-In this section, numerical results are provided to \mbox{illustrate} the effectiveness of using the H-IRS to improve the \mbox{ergodic} EE.
+In this section, numerical results are provided to illustrate the effectiveness of using the H-IRS to improve the \mbox{ergodic} EE.
 The BS, the H-IRS and the worst-case user are located at $(0,0)$ meter (m), $(x_\text{IRS}, 0)$ m, and $(x_\text{IRS}, 10)$ m, respectively.
-For both the BS-IRS and IRS-user links, the Rician factors are considered to be the same, i.e., $K_1 = K_2 = K$, the path-loss factors are set to 2.2 and the signal attenuation at a reference distance of 1 m is set to 30 dB.
+For both the BS-IRS and IRS-user links, the Rician factors are considered to be the same, i.e., $K_1 = K_2 = K$, the path-loss factors are set to 2.2 and the signal attenuation at a reference distance of \mbox{1 m} is set to 30 dB.
 Other system parameters are set as follows: $\sigma _\text{r}^{2}\!=\!\sigma _0^{2}\!=\! -80$ dBm, $P_\text{B}\!=\!20$ dBm, $P_\text{I}\!=\!-15$ dBm, $P_\text{C}=1.5$ dBm, $P_\text{DC}=10$ dBm, $P_\text{BS}=30$ dBm, and $\xi=\varsigma=1.1$.

 In Fig. \ref{fig:K_EE}, we plot the ergodic EE of the worst-case user versus Rician factor when $x_\text{IRS}=40$ m.
-It is observed that the EE of H-IRS with optimized active/passive elements outperforms that of the fully active/passive IRS under different Rician factors.
-The reason is that the H-IRS provides an additional degree of freedom for determining the number of active/passive elements, thereby enabling a flexible balance between the trade-off of SE and power consumption.
-In Fig. \ref{fig:K_Nact_Npas}, we plot the optimized number of active/passive elements of the H-IRS under different Rician factors.
-One can observe that the optimized number of active elements is one and that of passive elements is zero when $K$ is small, which agrees with our analysis in Section \ref{Sec_ray}.
-Then, the EE of the H-IRS is equal to that of the active IRS (see Fig. \ref{fig:K_EE}).
-In addition, one can observe that the required number of active elements first increases and then decreases with the Rician factor.
+It is observed that the EE of H-IRS with the active/passive elements optimized by the proposed method is close to that by the exhaustive search algorithm, which outperforms that of the fully active/passive IRS under different Rician factors.
+The reason is that the \mbox{H-IRS} provides an additional degree of freedom for determining the number of active/passive elements, thereby enabling a flexible balance the trade-off between SE and power consumption.
+In Fig. \ref{fig:K_Nact_Npas}, we plot the number of passive and active elements of the H-IRS optimized by the proposed algorithm versus Rician factor $K$.
+One can observe that the optimized $N_\text{act}$ and $N_\text{pas}$ are 5 and 195, respectively when $K = 15$ dB, while the optimized $N_\text{act}$ is one and the optimized $N_\text{pas}$ is zero when $K \le 10$ dB, which agrees with our analysis in Section \ref{Sec_ray}.
+Then, the EE of the \mbox{H-IRS} is equal to that of the fully active IRS (see Fig. \ref{fig:K_EE}).
+In addition, it is observed that the required number of active elements first increases and then decreases with the Rician factor.
 This is because the received power scales proportionally w.r.t. $\gamma_1 N_\text{pas}^2$ and thus increases significantly with $N_\text{pas}$ when $K$ is not very small, i.e., $\gamma_1$ approaches 1.
-Benefiting from the high passive beamforming gain in the LoS-dominated channel case, the system tends to employ fewer active elements to reduce the power consumption, which is helpful for maximizing EE.
+Benefiting from the high passive beamforming gain in the LoS-dominated channel case, the system tends to employ fewer active elements to reduce power consumption, which is helpful for maximizing EE.